KingstonRainsworthCS/OSU-CS527-Kingston/README.md

 D(p || q) = Sum (i from 1 to n) p(n)log(p(x)/q(x)) always greater than or equal 0

 #### Source coding

+## Week 3

+### Day 1 notes

+#### Huffman's encoding (Optimal encoding)

+Subsequently construct a tree by combining two least probable character probability to create superset of character in binary form as a new root for those characters

+#### D-ary Huffman's encoding
+For D= {0,1,2,3, ...
+D-1}, every internal node must have out degree of D-1

+The number of leaf nodes N congruence 1 mod (D-1)

+Hint: use optimal proof in lecture video for Q4

+#### Optimal code

+Given Pi Pj for character Xi and Xj, average length of code for X i and Xj, denoted Li and Lj

+If Pi <= Pj, Li <= Lj

+The two longest code word must have the same length

+The two longest code word must differ only in the least significant bits